1st Avenue Improvements

 Lane Closures/Traffic Changes

-- 1st Avenue traffic is reduced to one lane in both directions the entire length of the project, from 6th Street to 9th Street (see Resources: "Phase 2 - Stages 1 and 2").
+- 1st Avenue traffic is reduced to one lane in both directions the entire length of the project, from 6th to 9th Streets (see Resources: "Phase 2 - Stages 1 and 2").

 - The inner left turn lane on eastbound 5th Street approaching 1st Avenue is closed to simplify the merging of 5th Street traffic turning left onto northbound 1st Avenue.

-- E. 7th Street between 1st Avenue and E. 2nd Avenue will close for total reconstruction starting July 16 or 17.
-E. 9th Street will be the only way in and out of the Iowa River Landing for a while, although a dedicated construction access road connected to 1st Avenue near the railroad crossing should help minimize traffic impacts from the large redevelopment projects in the Iowa River Landing.
+- E. 7th Street between 1st Avenue and E. 2nd Avenue is closed for total reconstruction.
+Use E. 9th Street to access the Iowa River Landing.
+A construction access road connected to 1st Avenue near the railroad crossing minimizes traffic impacts from the large redevelopment projects in the Iowa River Landing.

-- Schedule change: Phase 2 – Stage 2 (completes the entire west half of 1st Avenue) has been pushed back from August 31 to September 18.
+- Phase 2 – Stage 2 (completes the entire west half of 1st Avenue) is scheduled for substantial completion by October 12.

 How to Merge Efficiently on 1st Avenue